grassator/mass/README.md

 ### Mac / Linux

-> While the compiler itself can be built and run on non-Windows systems, there is currently **no support for generating Linux or Mac binaries**, nor support JIT-compilations on these platforms.
-Cross-compiled to Windows executables that the compiler outputs can be run using Wine.
+There is currently **no support for generating Linux or Mac binaries**, however it is possible to run the code in JIT mode.

 You can build the code by running `./build.sh` and tests are run with `./test.sh`.
 Both gcc and clang compilers are supported and you can